rxtsel/portfolio/README.md

 > [!NOTE]
 > Features and improvements are still being added to the project.

-- Intuitive CLI for generating new projects
+- Intuitive CLI for generating new blog posts
 - Full support for internationalization (i18n), even within posts
-- Achieve a 100% score in Google Lighthouse results.
+- Achieve a 100% score in Google Lighthouse results
 - SEO friendly
 - Dinamic Open Graph for posts
 - Responsive Design